Market Research for Market Readiness: upcycling pork organ meat into pet treats and pork fat into salve

 We explored the use of the Market Research for Market Readiness set of tools.
 These include a manual, an Excel workbook, and several training videos created for free use by value-added farmers by Catherine Durham, professor of Applied Agricultural Economics at Oregon State University.
 The tools were evaluated for appropriateness of the following activities:

-1. Create a standard operating procedure for training founders, staff or high school students from rural high schools near our farm to conduct consumer testing at events on our farm and at farmers markets that we attend.
-Consumer testing will determine the acceptance and potential of two existing product lines.
+1. Created a standard operating procedure for training founders, staff or high school students from rural high schools near our farm to conduct consumer testing at events on our farm and at farmers markets that we attend.
+Consumer testing helped determine the acceptance and potential of two existing product lines.
 Both are made from up-cycled by-products of our farrow to finish pork enterprise.
 They are pet treats made from pork organ meat and skin care made with lard.
-One version of the test will be conducted with staff or volunteers interacting with the interviewee, providing samples, and assisting with the recording of answers.
-This format will be best suited to large public events that take place on our farm.
-We will also create a second protocol, better suited to a busy farmers market scenario.
-In this second protocol, the interviewee will record answers themselves into a tablet.
-Market staff will be able to introduce the survey through signage and conversation, recruit participants from customers, and a space within the limited market booth for this activity will be provided.
+One version of the test was conducted with staff and volunteers interacting with the interviewee, providing samples, and assisting with the recording of answers.
+This format was best suited to large public events that take place on our farm, such as the annual Whatcom County Farm Tour where over 400 individuals visited the farm.
+We also created a second protocol, better suited to a busy farmers market scenario.
+In this second protocol, the interviewee recorded answers form the customer/interviewee interaction.
+Market staff were able to introduce the survey through signage and conversation.
+This method was also used when school groups and other farm tour groups were hosted on-farm.

-2. We will use the results of this consumer testing to better understand consumer acceptance of:
+2. We used the results of this consumer testing to better understand consumer acceptance of:

-1. We will also examine market potential for our two product lines by studying consumer purchase intent and price acceptance.
+1. We also examined market potential for our two product lines by studying consumer purchase intent and price acceptance.

-2. We will then evaluate and utilize results in product formulation, labeling, or market channel positioning in order to attempt to realize a 685% increase in total gross value-added revenue from 2023 to 2025.
+2. We evaluated and utilized results in product formulation, labeling, or market channel positioning in order to realize a 81% increase in total gross value-added revenue from 2023 to 2025.

 Goals to achieve research objectives: